-A student who is unsuccessful in a dental assisting course once will be allowed to apply for re-admission to the program.
-Multiple course failures or a subsequent failure in dental assisting courses will exclude the student from further study and re-admission to the program; that student may not apply again to the program under the new student category.
-The dental assisting program must be completed within a three-year period.
+A student who is unsuccessful in a

+dental assisting course once will be allowed to apply for readmission to the program.
+Multiple course failures or a subsequent failure in dental assisting courses will exclude the student from further study and re-admission to the program.
+The student may not apply again to the program under the new student category.